 I have huge plans for the future, and I cannot wait for them all to become a reality.
-I one day plan to own a gym while also being a great personal trainer online and Face-to-Face.
+I plan to own a gym one day while also being a great personal trainer online and Face-to-Face.
 I would also one day like to complete a degree in physiotherapy to furthermore help and change people’s lives for the better.
-If you had asked me 5 years ago if I would want to own a business, my answer straight up would have been no. Now I can’t imagine my life without my business.
+If you had asked me 5 years ago if I wanted to own a business, my answer straight up would have been no. Now I can’t imagine my life without my business.
 It has been the most confronting, scary, daunting, but yet most rewarding thing I have ever done.

 Take the leap and don’t look back.
 Becoming a personal trainer was the best decision I ever made.
 It’s not every day you get the chance to better yourself and change and impact people’s lives for the better.
 At the end of the day, what have you got to lose?

 Proud member of